xuwang/kube-aws-terraform/README.md

 ```
 $ make cluster | tee /tmp/build.log
 ```
+It takes about 15 minutes for the cluster to be ready.

 This build will create following nodes, S3 buckets, necessary iam roles, polices, keypairs, and keys.
 See [AWS Resources](docs/01-AWS-resources.md) for resource details.
 Run `more -R /tmp/build.log` to review build events.